On triple intersections of three families of unit circles: Unit circles spanned by points on three unit circles

 Let $\tau_x$ and $\tau_w$ denote the unit tangent vectors to $C_0$ at $x$ and to $C_a$ at $w$, respectively.
 We then have

 We thus have

 That is,

-$w-x$ cannot be orthogonal to $\tau_w$.
+The vector $w-x$ cannot be orthogonal to $\tau_w$.
 Indeed, this is possible only when either $a$ coincides with $x$, which has been ruled out in the lemma, or when $\|a-x\|=2$, which is also excluded.
-Moreover, by assumption, $w-x$ is not orthogonal to $\tau_x$ (that is, the unit circle centered at $w$ is not tangent to $C_0$; see Figure~\ref{explicit}(b)).
-Hence both coefficients of $\Delta v_w$, $\Delta v_x$ are non-zero, so we have
+Hence the coefficient of $\Delta v_w$ is nonzero, so we have

 so in the limit we get